Jeep Wagoneer (WS)

-The Wagoneer and the Grand Wagoneer are full-size SUVs produced by the Jeep division of Stellantis North America.
-Both vehicles were released in March 2021 and are marketed without the Jeep badge.
+The Jeep Wagoneer and the Jeep Grand Wagoneer are full-size SUVs produced by the Jeep division of Stellantis North America.
+Both vehicles were released in March 2021 and were initially branded as "Wagoneer by Jeep" without the Jeep badge on vehicles.
 The models are described as the "premium extension" of the Jeep brand in marketing copy.
 Production of the 2022 Wagoneer and Grand Wagoneer commenced in the first half of 2021 at Warren Truck Assembly.

-An electric version of the Wagoneer is expected in 2025.
+The model has four sub-models; the Wagoneer is the base model, and the Grand Wagoneer is the luxury model, with both available in short wheelbase and "L" long wheelbase versions.